Updated Lineup For AEW Double Or Nothing 2026 | PWMania - Wrestling News

 AEW has announced the updated lineup for the 2026 Double or Nothing Pay-Per-View (PPV), scheduled for this month.

+In the Men’s Owen Hart Tournament First Round Matches, ROH World Champion Bandido will face Swerve Strickland, and “The Aerial Assassin” Will Ospreay will take on Samoa Joe from The Opps.
+Additionally, AEW TBS Champion Willow Nightingale will battle Alex Windsor in a Women’s Owen Hart Tournament First Round Match.

-In the event, “The Toxic Spider” Thekla, the AEW Women’s World Champion from the Triangle of Madness, will defend her title in a 4-Way Match against Kris Statlander, Hikaru Shida, and Jamie Hayter of the Brawling Birds.
+Also previously announced for the event is “The Toxic Spider” Thekla, the AEW Women’s World Champion from the Triangle of Madness, who will defend her title in a 4-Way Match against Kris Statlander, Hikaru Shida, and Jamie Hayter of the Brawling Birds.

-Furthermore, Don Callis Family’s AEW International Champion “The Rainmaker” Kazuchika Okada will put his title on the line against NJPW World Television Champion “The Alpha” Konosuke Takeshita, who is also from the Don Callis Family.
+Lastly, the Don Callis Family’s AEW International Champion, “The Rainmaker” Kazuchika Okada, will put his title on the line against NJPW World Television Champion “The Alpha” Konosuke Takeshita, who is also a member of the Don Callis Family.

 AEW Double or Nothing 2026 is set to take place on Sunday, May 24, at Louis Armstrong Stadium in Queens, New York.